This page tells you the process to get your motorcycle full licence, and what you need to know about holding a full licence.

 present your competency-based training and assessment (CBTA) 6F certificate, or

-book and pass the full practical driving test and pay the test fee.
+book and pass the full practical driving test.

 You can book the test online before you go into the agent.
 If you book online, you’ll still need to go to the driver licensing agent before your test to make your application.